 Today it is all about how to dehydrate cucumbers.
-I recently did a dehydrating class right here in St. George, Utah at a local kitchen store.
+I’m updating this post today because I want people to know how to dehydrate cucumbers and make powder.
+I taught several dehydrating classes right here in St. George, Utah at a local kitchen store years ago.
 It was so fun to hear the people talk about what they have been dehydrating.

 I snack on these and throw them into salads, with no chemicals or preservatives.
 Just slice and dehydrate.
 They are ready for a snack, camping, or a salad.

 You can slice the fresh cucumbers with a knife evenly or use a Salad Shooter like this one: Presto 02910 Salad Shooter Electric Slicer/Shredder